 Most pilots will also have an instrument rating so they can fly in the clouds as well.

 However, most paid pilot jobs will require more hours and/or additional ratings.
-This is why most pilots become a CFI on their path to becoming an airline pilot, to build hours to become eligible for a future job.
+This is why most pilots become a CFI on their path to becoming an airline pilot.
+This gives them the opportunity to build hours and experience while becoming eligible for a future job.

 The primary difference between the two is the minimum number of hours you have to fly to become a pilot and the standardized curriculum you’ll be taught.

 Under Part 61 someone pursuing their private pilot needs to fly a minimum of 40 hours.
 Under Part 141 you only need to fly a minimum of 35.

 For full details on the difference between Part 61 and Part 141 check out our blog.